The first printed folio map of North America and the most iconic American chart of the 16th century.

 Joao Vaz Corte-Real (Corterealis), John Scolvus, and the Pining Expedition of the 1470s

 While the world generally acknowledges Columbus as the discoverer of America, most people know that Norsemen arrived in North America centuries before Columbus’ landing on Hispaniola.
 The Vikings built farming settlements in what they called ‘Vineland’ (Newfoundland), but these did not survive for more than a generation or two.
-Likewise, the expedition of John Scolvus predates Columbus’ first voyage by almost two decades.
+Likewise, the expedition of John Scolvus predates Columbus’ first voyage almost two decades ago.
 Scolvus was a Danish (or possibly Polish) navigator serving Denmark’s King, Christian I. During the 1470s, Christian instigated a formal collaboration between Denmark and Portugal to discover a western route to the Indies.
-This route would cut out both the merchant cities of Italy and the powerful Queen Isabella of Spain — not to mention the multitudes of middlemen along the way — to the immeasurable profit of both nations.
+This route would cut out both the merchant cities of Italy and the mighty Queen Isabella of Spain — not to mention the multitudes of middlemen along the way — to the immeasurable profit of both nations.

 Giovanni da Verrazzano

 While the results of the Corte-Real/Scolvus expedition remain somewhat obscured by the dark veil of history, the accomplishments of Sebastian Cabot, Giovanni da Verrazzano, and Walter Raleigh are broadly recognized as historical fact.
 For his part, Verrazzano was sent by King Francis I of France to explore the east coast of North America for a route to the Pacific.
 He landed near present-day Cape Fear, North Carolina, in early March 1524 and headed north to explore.
 A narrow strip of land soon appeared, revealing a large stretch of open water on its opposite side.
-Verrazzano was convinced this body of water was the ‘South Sea,’ as the Pacific Ocean was known at this time.
+Verrazzano was convinced this body of water was the ‘South Sea,’ as the Pacific Ocean was known then.
 He proceeded up the coast, expecting at any moment to find a passage that led to the open sea.
 However, no such passage existed.
-We know today that Verrazzano had not discovered an ocean but Pamlico Sound, a large lagoon off the coast of North Carolina; the narrow strip of land was the Carolina Outer Banks.
+We know today that Verrazzano had not discovered an ocean, but Pamlico Sound, a large lagoon off the coast of North Carolina; the narrow strip of land was the Carolina Outer Banks.
 Nevertheless, the idea quickly made its way onto maps as a giant sea extending into the North American continent like the one seen on Münster’s map of the Western Hemisphere discussed above.

 Giovanni da Verrazzano’s discoveries thus shaped maps’ underlying geography throughout the 16th century.
 He is understood to be the first European to survey the coastline between Florida and New Brunswick, including the bays of Narragansett and New York, as well as the coastline of New England and the Carolinas.
 He was also the first European to reach present-day New York, nearly eighty-five years before Henry Hudson (the Verrazano–Narrows Bridge in New York is named after him).
 Many of the place names included on our map — especially between Virginia and St Lawrence Bay — come from his extensive voyages in the 1520s.

-While the annotation in the waters off present-day New England dates Verrazzano’s expedition to 1529, this probably refers to the date of his report, as he was killed and eaten by cannibals during his second voyage in 1528 (probably on the island of Guadeloupe).
+While the annotation in the waters of present-day New England dates Verrazzano’s expedition to 1529, this probably refers to the date of his report, as he was killed and eaten by cannibals during his second voyage in 1528 (probably on the island of Guadeloupe).
 A similar minor chronological error is found in the annotation regarding Sebastian Cabot’s search for the Northwest Passage (noted as 1507, in fact, 1508-9).
-In general, De Jode has clearly relied heavily on the latest reports of exploration and discovery when compiling this chart.
-Citations regarding source information are present throughout the map and will be drawn upon as we proceed to describe its components.
+In general, De Jode has relied heavily on the latest reports of exploration and discovery when compiling this chart.
+Citations regarding source information are present throughout the map and will be drawn upon as we describe its components.

 New France